Leafwing-Studios/fop-rules/docs/character-options/powers/runeseeker.md

 </div>

-?FLAVOR?.
+As you trace a long-forgotten forbidden symbol, your work seems to writhe and scream.
 Make a Focus attack against a creature of your choice within range.
 If you hit:

 - **1 essence:** Deal 2d8 + 2 \* Presence eldritch damage.
 - **2 essence:** Deal 3d8 + 3 \* Presence eldritch damage.